kartonfarkas/api_docs/source/suite/contacts/contact_fetch_internal_id.rst

      - Comments
    * - key_field_id
      - mixed
-     - ID of the key field or ‘ID’ if internal ID used -
+     - ID of the key field to use, or ‘ID’ if the internal ID used -
    * - key_field_value
      - field dependent
-     - value of the key field
+     - Key field value to use in the query
      -

 URI Examples